TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 The sketch also defines several variables:

-- `emergencyStopCounter`: A counter for the emergency stop feature.
+- `MQTT_TOPIC`: A string variable that represents the MQTT topic.
-- `currentPosition`: The current position of the turntable.
+- `NUMBER_OF_TRACKS`: An integer variable that represents the number of tracks.
+- `TRACK_NUMBERS`: A pointer to an integer array that stores the track numbers.
+- `gilbertonTrackNumbers`: An integer array that stores the track numbers in the Gilberton location.
+- `pittsburghTrackNumbers`: An integer array that stores the track numbers in the Pittsburgh location.
+- `hobokenTrackNumbers`: An integer array that stores the track numbers in the Hoboken location.
-- `trackHeads`: An array of track head positions.
+- `trackHeads`: A dynamically allocated integer array that stores the head positions of each track.
-- `trackTails`: An array of track tail positions.
+- `trackTails`: A dynamically allocated integer array that stores the tail positions of each track.
+- `keypadTrackNumber`: A character array that stores the track number entered on the keypad.
+- `currentPosition`: An integer variable that represents the current position of the turntable.
+- `emergencyStop`: A boolean variable that indicates whether an emergency stop is triggered.
+- `calibrationMode`: A boolean variable that indicates whether the calibration mode is enabled.
-- `ssid`: The SSID of the WiFi network.
+- `ssid`: A string variable that represents the WiFi network SSID.
-- `password`: The password of the WiFi network.
+- `password`: A string variable that represents the WiFi network password.
-- `mqtt_broker`: The MQTT broker address.
+- `mqtt_broker`: A string variable that represents the MQTT broker address.
-- `espClient`: The WiFi client instance.
-- `client`: The MQTT client instance.
-- `stepper`: The stepper motor instance.
+- `mqtt_port`: An integer variable that represents the MQTT broker port.
+- `relayBoard1`: An instance of the "RelayBoard" class.
+- `relayBoard2`: An instance of the "RelayBoard" class.
+- `stepper`: An instance of the "StepperMotor" class.
-- `lcd`: The LCD instance.
+- `lcd`: An instance of the "LiquidCrystal_I2C" class.
-- `relayBoard1`: The first relay board instance.
-- `relayBoard2`: The second relay board instance.
+- `client`: An instance of the "WiFiClient" class.
-- `keypad`: The keypad instance.
+- `keypad`: An instance of the "Keypad" class.

+## Function Prototypes

+The sketch includes the following function prototypes:

+- `callback`: A function that handles the MQTT message callback.
+- `calculateTargetPosition`: A function that calculates the target position based on the track number.
+- `controlRelays`: A function that controls the relays for track selection.
+- `moveToTargetPosition`: A function that moves the turntable to the target position.

 ## Functions

 The sketch includes several functions:

-- `initializeKeysArray()`: This function initializes the keys array with the layout defined in KEYPAD_LAYOUT.
-This array is used to create the keypad instance.
+- `getEEPROMTrackTailsAddress()`: This function calculates and returns the EEPROM address for storing track tail positions.

+- `writeToEEPROMWithVerification(int address, const T & value)`: This function writes data to EEPROM with error checking.
+It uses a template to allow for writing of different data types to EEPROM.

+- `readFromEEPROMWithVerification(int address, T & value)`: This function reads data from EEPROM with error checking.
+It uses a template to allow for reading of different data types from EEPROM.

-- `connectToWiFi()`: This function attempts to connect the ESP32 to the WiFi network using the provided SSID and password.
-It will keep trying to connect until a successful connection is established.
+- `connectToWiFi()`: This function connects the ESP32 to the WiFi network.

-- `connectToMQTT()`: This function attempts to connect the ESP32 to the MQTT broker.
-It will keep trying to connect until a successful connection is established.
-Once connected, it subscribes to the MQTT topic defined in MQTT_TOPIC.
+- `connectToMQTT()`: This function connects the ESP32 to the MQTT broker and subscribes to the MQTT topic.

-- `setup()`: This is the ESP32 setup function, which is called once when the program starts.
-It initializes the Serial and Wire communications, connects to the WiFi network, initializes the EEPROM, prints the IP address to the serial monitor, sets the hostname, initializes OTA updates, sets up the MQTT client, moves to the home position at startup, initializes the relay boards, initializes the LCD and prints the IP address, displays the calibration mode message, initializes the stepper, and initializes the keys array.
+- `setup()`: This is the setup function for the ESP32.
+It initializes the system and connects to WiFi and MQTT.

-- `loop()`: This is the ESP32 main loop function, which is called repeatedly in a loop.
-It handles MQTT messages and keypad inputs, checks for emergency stop, checks for keypad input, checks for reset button press, and runs the stepper.
+- `loop()`: This is the main loop function for the ESP32.
+It handles MQTT messages and keypad inputs.

-- `callback(char* topic, byte* payload, unsigned int length)`: This is the MQTT callback function, which is called when a subscribed topic receives a message.
-It extracts the track number and end number from the MQTT message, calculates the target position, and moves to the target position.
+- `callback(char * topic, byte * payload, unsigned int length)`: This is the MQTT callback function.
+It handles incoming MQTT messages.

-- `calculateTargetPosition(int trackNumber, int endNumber)`: This function calculates the target position based on the track number and end number.
-In calibration mode, the target position is the track number itself.
-Otherwise, it retrieves the corresponding head or tail position.
+- `calculateTargetPosition(int trackNumber, int endNumber)`: This function calculates the target position based on the track number and the end (head or tail) specified.

 - `controlRelays(int trackNumber)`: This function controls the track power relays.
-It turns off all relays, then turns on the relay corresponding to the selected track.

 - `moveToTargetPosition(int targetPosition)`: This function moves the turntable to the target position.
-It turns off the turntable bridge track power before starting the move, moves the turntable to the target position, updates the current position after moving, turns on the track power for the target position after the move is complete, and turns the turntable bridge track power back on once the turntable has completed its move.
-If not in calibration mode, it also saves the current position to EEPROM.

-- `writeToEEPROMWithVerification(int address, const T& value)`: This function writes data to the EEPROM at the specified address, while performing error checking to ensure data integrity.
-It reads the original value from the EEPROM, writes the new value to the EEPROM, commits the changes, reads the value that was written to the EEPROM, and verifies the data integrity by comparing the original value with the read value.
-If the verification fails, it prints an error message indicating an EEPROM write error.

-- `readFromEEPROMWithVerification(int address, T& value)`: This function reads data from the EEPROM at the specified address, while performing error checking to ensure data integrity.
-It reads the original value from the EEPROM, copies the original value to the `value` variable, reads the value from the EEPROM again, and verifies the data integrity by comparing the original value with the read value.
-If the verification fails, it prints an error message indicating an EEPROM read error and returns `false`.
-If the verification succeeds, it returns `true`.

 ### Contributing